I may earn money from companies mentioned in this post at no cost to you. Thank you!

 Combine with a number line – another way to build your students’ fluency with addition is to have them recreate the equation on a number line.
 This requires a level of abstract thought, but allows them to begin talking about moving up the number line which will help when you start to talk about subtraction and moving down instead.

 Create a number words to 20 game – making anything into a game will boost your students’ engagement.
 Make these math clip cards into a game by having students compare the size of their answers, or turn it into a fastest finger first competition where the students turn the card over and have to compete to point to the correct answer.
 A more collaborative game would be to have students verbally create number sentences for each other to solve using the numbers and pumpkins on the card.

 This game is also available as digital Boom Cards which can be used with Seesaw, Google Classroom and other distance learning platforms.
 Grab these Internet task cards here.

-My Fall Leaves and Acorns Themed Centers is a variety pack of 10 games focused on early literacy, math and fine motor skills.
+My Pumpkin Math and Literacy Themed Centers is a variety pack of 10 games focused on early literacy, math and fine motor skills.

 These are the games included: